How do I make the perfect cuppa?

 What sort of things can I order from your website?

-There are all manner of goodies from delicious Tetley teas and infusions to fantastic Tea Folk Merchandise – all delivered direct to you.
+You can order delicious Tetley teas and infusions – all delivered direct to you.
 Pop along and have a look: www.tetley.co.uk

 I’m having trouble placing an order on the Tetley shop – can you help?